Azrael654/lofi-web/README.md

 2. Navigate to the project directory
 3. Install the dependencies: `yarn install`
 4. Start the development server: `yarn start`
-5. Open your browser and visit
+5. Open your browser and visit: 'http://localhost:3000'